Critical Care for Baby Bear

 “From the friendly front-desk lady who always remembered us to the NICU staff, doctors and other nurses who took good care of us.
 They were all rock stars.
 We trusted them fully.”

 Lexi especially appreciated how doctors prepared them each morning about what would happen that day.
 “It built our confidence,” she says.
 “They were concerned with our mental health in the NICU.”

-Bear is now three months old and thriving.
+Bear is now a thriving toddler.
 Children’s National continues to help him grow up stronger.
 Our NICU team helped set up in-home physical therapy sessions and our neurology team still monitors Bear’s brain development.
-He’s gaining weight, has no significant delays and enjoys the attention of his three adoring old siblings, Charlotte, River and Jolie.
+He has no significant delays and enjoys the attention of his three adoring old siblings, Charlotte, River and Jolie.
 Lexi says, “Dr. Bear took good care of our little Bear.”